No longer is facility maintenance the “necessary evil” where technicians sit around all day waiting for equipment to fall apart.

-On top of it, you more than likely need to maintain proper safety standards to stay compliant…to keep you from losing your job.
+On top of it, you more than likely need to maintain proper safety standards to stay compliant, to keep you from losing your job.

 If you don’t have a solution or game plan in place, it’s a good time to start looking into one.

 Efficiency is what gets you to where you need to be.
 It needs to be high on your priority list – if not the top!
-Identifying, prioritizing and completing your maintenance activities as efficiently as you need to can be done with preventive maintenance software.
+Identifying, prioritizing, and completing your maintenance activities as efficiently as you need to can be done with preventive maintenance software.

 A Preventive Maintenance Solution Drives Efficiency

 Lead your organization to effective equipment usage, improved material and workforce allocation, and less operational downtime.
-Be a profit centric maintenance department.

 Executing your simple plan using your solution will result in the efficiency required to accomplish this.
-Here’s how.

-Work to be done and all tasks, materials, labor, and equipment needed – in one place.
-Easy for you to access and simple to understand.
-That’s the key to your efficiency.
-Can you see it yet?
-Less time is being spent on the computer and more time is being spent in the field getting your work completed.
+Less time is being spent on the computer, and more time is being spent in the field getting your work completed.

-The stress of allocating staff to the right place, identifying what equipment always fails, “Do I have enough materials and equipment available?”, and are your employees conducting inspections and completing work as expected, can finally subside.
+The stress of allocating staff to the right place, identifying what equipment always fails, “Do I have enough materials and equipment available?” and are your employees conducting inspections and completing work as expected, can finally subside.

 Quantify Your Performance for Higher Profits

 Sustaining this requires you to do a thorough analysis and dive deep into your numbers while getting everyone on board with your vision.

-The purpose is to create the plan, get your people up to speed and execute using your preventive maintenance solution.
+The purpose is to create the plan, get your people up to speed, and execute using your preventive maintenance solution.

-See a detailed look into the frequency of maintenance tasks and how you can possibly improve the utilization of equipment for increased quality of production and a reduction in inspections.
+See a detailed look into the frequency of maintenance tasks and how you can improve the utilization of equipment for increased production quality and a reduction in inspections.

 From material costs to labor costs, the empirical data facilitates your key performance indicators so you can improve them.